Luka140/grinder-automation/README.md

 - [`concave_hull`](https://github.com/panin-anan/concave_hull): A Python library to calculate concave hulls.
 Used in `pcl_processing_ros2`
 - [`pyransac3d`](https://github.com/leomariga/pyRANSAC-3D): A python library for the RANSAC algorithm.
 Used in`pcl_processing_ros2`

-Aside from above dependencies, the following third party packages are also required to be installed as dependencies by either using `setup_scancontrol.sh` from this repo or through SAMXL Brightsky workspace setup procedure following this url using internship-luka branch: https://gitlab.tudelft.nl/samxl/projects/brightsky/brightsky-ws.git
+Aside from above dependencies, the following third party packages are also required to be installed as dependencies by either using `setup_scancontrol.sh`

 - [`aravis 0.8.30`](https://github.com/AravisProject/aravis/releases/download/0.8.30/aravis-0.8.30.tar.xz)
 - [`scancontrol Linux SDK 1.0.0`](https://software.micro-epsilon.com/scanCONTROL-Linux-SDK-1-0-0.zip)